 While endometriosis is not cancerous, it can still act like cancer by directly invading tissues and organs or spreading through the lymphatic and blood systems.
 Research suggests that there may be molecular links between endometriosis and certain types of cancer, rooted in genetics and epigenetics (the study of how your environment turns genes on and off).
 Here’s what you need to know.

-The overall risk of developing cancer of different types seems to be slightly increased in women with endometriosis.
+The overall endometriosis and cancer risk of developing cancer of different types seems to be slightly increased in women with endometriosis.
 Additional studies point to increased cancer risk in patients with the closely related condition of adenomyosis.
 The reasons for this are unclear, although molecular connections are being uncovered, and the risk differs by cancer type.

-Endometriosis Cancer Transformation
+Endometriosis and Cancer Risk Transformation

 Endometriosis cells themselves can directly transform or degenerate into cancer.
 The specific types are clear cell, endometrioid, and, more rarely, stromal sarcoma.
 No one knows the exact percentage because of the under-reporting of both endometriosis and these cancer transformation events.
 However, the estimation is only a fraction of 1%.
 This transformation is a tiny percentage, but if you consider that millions of women have endometriosis, even a tiny percentage means tens of thousands of women may be at risk.

-Endometriosis and Ovarian Cancer
+Endometriosis and Cancer Risk for Ovarian

 Endometriosis has been linked to an increased risk of developing certain types of ovarian cancer.
 Studies have found that women with endometriosis are more likely to develop clear cell and endometrioid ovarian cancers than women without the condition.
 In fact, the risk is estimated to be between 1.5 to 3 times higher in women with endometriosis.
 The risk is highest when endometriosis significantly involves the ovaries, such as the presence of endometriomas.